 We conclude that the legislature intended to create an exclusive, uniform, and comprehensive state statutory scheme for potentially harmful plants.
-By banning commercialized GE [genetically-engineered] plants, the Ordinance impermissibly intrudes into this area of exclusive State regulation and thus is beyond the County's authority. . . and preempted.
-156 http://www.beyondpesticides.org/assets/media/documents/lawn/activist/documents/StatePreemption.pdf (last visited Dec.
-27, 2016).
-As an example of those laws, the state of Arizona has decreed that "[t]he regulation and use of seeds are of statewide concern.
-The regulation of seeds pursuant to this article and their use is not subject to further regulation by a county, city, town, or other political subdivision of this state."
-ARIZ.
-REV. STAT.
-ANN. § 3-243 (2016).
+By banning commercialized GE [genetically-engineered] plants, the Ordinance impermissibly intrudes into this area of exclusive State regulation and thus is beyond the County's authority... and preempted.

-153 State ex rel.
+&lt;sup>153 State ex rel.
 Morrison v.
 Beck Energy Corp., 143 Ohio St.3d 271 (2015).